amitmse/in_Python_/Boosting/README.md

 	--------------------------------------------------------------------------------------------------
 	1. Initialize Weights: Assign same weight to all obs ( 1/No. of obs ).
 The sum of weights is 1.
  		If there are 10 total obs then weight is 0.1 (1/10).
+		Actual weight for target "Yes" = +0.1
+		Actual weight for target "No" = -0.1

 	2. Iterative Learning: In each iteration, a model is trained.
  		- Each tree learns from previous ones.
 Misclassified observations gain more weight in the next iteration.